laravel/docs/queues.md

     ProcessPodcast::dispatch($podcast)->afterCommit();

-Likewise, if the `after_commit` configuration option is set to `true`, you may indicate that a specific job should be dispatched immediately without waiting for any open database transactions to commit:
+Likewise, if the `after_commit` configuration option is set to `false`, you may indicate that a specific job should be dispatched immediately without waiting for any open database transactions to commit:

     ProcessPodcast::dispatch($podcast)->beforeCommit();